wanghailei/sror/auth.md

-# Authentication
+# Auth

-**WHL: Where the authorisation logic should be defined, in the Controller or the Model?**
+## Where the authorisation logic should be defined, in the Controller or the Model?

 **ChatGPT**: Authorisation logic can be defined in both the Controller and the Model, depending on the complexity of your application and the level of granularity you need.
 However, ==it's a common practice to handle most of the authorisation logic at the Controller level.==